equeumco/bot-freqtrade-equeum/README.md

 Freqtrade bot, utilizing equeum API.

+# Setting up the bot

+Byt default this bot in the repository is configured to run in the [dry mode](https://www.freqtrade.io/en/stable/configuration/#considerations-for-dry-run) and trade all available pairs to demonstrate you capabilities of the data equeum provides.

+To switch to production mode please carefully read [this part of documentation](https://www.freqtrade.io/en/stable/configuration/#switch-to-production-mode) and setup exchange and tokens you want to trade.

+Also don't forget to put the right `API Token` from [eqeueum app](https://app.equeum.com/app) to the configuration file at section `eqeueum.api_token`.

-# How to run the bot with Docker:
+# Running bot with Docker:

 1. Make sure you have Docker installed and running (https://www.docker.com/)
 2. Open Shell/terminal/cmd and `cd` to repo folder